nanolith/reading_list/README.md

 * ~~*Cultural Literacy for Religion: Everything the Well-Educated Person Should Know* by Mark Berkson and The Great Courses~~
 * ~~*The Other Side of History: Daily Life in the Ancient World* by Robert Garland and The Great Courses~~
 * ~~*No Excuses: Existentialism and the Meaning of Life* by Robert C. Solomon and The Great Courses~~
+* *The History of Science: 1700-1900* by Frederick Gregory and The Great Courses

 Literature from Strand Quiz
 ---------------------------